Who We Are

 All meetings will be at Wathaurong Aboriginal Co-op, Morgan Street, North Geelong.

-'Reconciliation in the Park' will be on Sunday 29th May this year.
-See 'What's Happening' page for more details.
+'Reconciliation in the Park' will be on Sunday 27th May 2018.
+See 'What's Happening' page for updates.

 For further information about reconciliation in Victoria, please see the following two websites -